ForestAdmin/agent-nodejs/docs/connectors/relationships.md

 On some situations you may need to create a relation between two collections which do not share a common key.

-This can be achieved by using computed fields to create the needed foreign keys.
+This can be achieved by [creating a new field](../agent-customization/fields.md) that will serve as a foreign key.

 ```javascript
 const agent = new Agent(options);